 A formulated whitening gel needs a way to get onto your teeth.
 This is called a gel delivery system, and it's another area where the two brands offer something completely different.

-GLO Science keeps its gel fresh and ready to use in G-Vials, an innovative delivery design that allows you, the user, to precisely brush the gel onto your teeth.
+GLO Science keeps its gel fresh and ready to use in their patented GLO Vials, an innovative delivery design that allows you, the user, to precisely brush the gel onto your teeth.
 There is no goopy gel or messy trays to deal with.
 GLO gel is quick absorbing, so there's no annoying wait for the next step.
+Being able to keep the gel on your teeth and not your gums, makes sure that the only thing you are whitening is your teeth.
+This reduces any chance of sensitivity when whitening, and of course makes sure you use just the amount you need.

-AuraGlow stores its gel inside of syringes.
+Auraglow stores its gel inside of syringes.
 The easy part of using its syringe is pushing the plunger to make gel go into the mouthpiece tray.
 Due to its tray design, the gel spreads around and when you place the tray into your mouth, all of that gel bathes teeth and gums alike, potentially causing irritation and sensitivity issues.
 Since it's crucial that the gel remains on teeth for a certain period of time, any discomfort can make you give up on the whitening process before it's complete.
+If you decide to use Auraglow, just remember to be careful about how much gel you put into your tray so you don't use too much and cause sensitivity on your teeth or gums when whitening.

 Does gel consistency really matter?

 Yes, it really does.
 Ideally, you want to use a whitening gel that has a thick enough consistency to stick onto the teeth.
 GLO gel is nice and thick.
 You can feel confident that GLO gel has excellent stickiness, and that it will stay put on your teeth where you place it, doing what it is supposed to do there - which is whitening your teeth, and then dissolving away.
-This isn't the case for the AuraGlow gel, which is much thinner in consistency than GLO gel.
+Auraglow gel is much thinner in consistency than GLO Science gel.
 Regardless of how much of this gel is put into the tray, it doesn't stick to your teeth as it should, leading to inconsistent teeth coverage.
-Sure.
+When you accidentally put too much in your tray, you may have spillage and this gel can get everywhere since its much thinner in consistency.
 This gel may still whiten the teeth but it's no match for GLO Science's superior reliability when it comes to thorough coverage.

 Quality of Heat

-GLO Science uses LED light with warming accelerated heat technology and AuraGlow does not - it uses Cool light.
+GLO Science uses LED light with warming accelerated heat technology and Auraglow does not - it uses cool light.
 So, what's the difference between warm and cool tech?
+Why does it matter?

 The warming heat from GLO's device accelerates the whitening process, reducing the amount of treatment time significantly.
-Alternatively, Cool light doesn't include heat or a warming effect, and that means AuraGlow's device has zero heat quality to speed up whitening and save you time.
+Similar to how you would bleach your hair, using heat in that process increases the speed at which your hair is lightened.
+Alternatively, cool light doesn't include heat or a warming effect, and that means Auraglow's device has zero heat quality to speed up whitening and save you time.
+This means you would need to have the whitening gel sit on your teeth for longer to receive the same results as GLO Science's device.
+With whitening gel sitting for longer on your teeth, this increases the chance of sensitivity.

 Length of Treatment

-Speed may be a factor in choosing one system over another, and this is an area where the GLO systems win with flying colors.
+Speed may be a factor in choosing one system over another, and this is an area where the GLO system wins with flying colors.
 With GLO Science, you can see noticeable whitening results with the first use.
-The recommended treatment time is five to seven days.
-If you can dedicate a week to your treatment, you're golden.
-AuraGlow, on the other hand, takes seven to 10 days to see noticeable results.
+The recommended treatment time is 5 to 7 days.
+On average we see customers get 5 shades whiter in just 5 days!
+AuraGlow, on the other hand, takes 7 to 10 days to see noticeable results.
+If you are looking for a shorter treatment time and need whiter teeth fast, we would recommend GLO Science.

 Do Dentists Use It?

-GLO Lit and GLO Brilliant kits are already top-notch when you consider the advanced warming Heat & Light Whitening Mouthpiece, rechargeable power source, hands-free lanyard, G-Vials and an included mouthpiece storage case.
+GLO Lit and GLO Brilliant kits are already top-notch when you consider the advanced warming Heat & Light Whitening Mouthpiece, rechargeable power source, hands-free lanyard, GLO Vials and an included mouthpiece storage case.
 But there are a couple of add-ons that put these kits over the top: the soothing, formulated GLO Lip Care and a convenient travel case/pouch.
-AuraGlow provides a mouthpiece storage case without any extra care for your lips or means to travel with the kit.
+Auraglow provides a mouthpiece storage case without any extra care for your lips or means to travel with the kit.
+So it may be portable, but you will need to pack your Auraglow device in a storage case you own already.
+We recommend traveling with a storage case to keep your mouthpiece clean and your device safe from any damage.

 It's nice to know that you have everything you need to take your powerful GLO whitening kit with you wherever you may roam.